-- 1. Select this Point 2.
-Select this Point - Enter a load value of -15 (kN/m2) for each coordinate. - De-select the Use default button in the Patch load divisions panel and enter 15 in the x direction and 0 in the y direction so that the number of loading points in the patch y direction will be computed automatically from the aspect ratio of the patch. - Enter the attribute name as Lane load (lower) and click Finish
+- Enter a load value of -15 (kN/m2) for each coordinate. - De-select the 'Use default' button in the Patch load divisions panel and enter 15 for the number of divisions in thex direction and 0 for the number of division in the y direction, so that the number of loading points in the patch y direction will be computed automatically from the aspect ratio of the patch.